 - Establish and maintain the volunteer relationship, including to assist volunteers in performing their volunteering roles and responsibilities and to keep them informed about relevant UWGT activities and the work of UWGT.

 - Know who our donors, volunteers and other supporters are and understand their needs in order to manage and develop our resources to fulfill our mission to serve the greater good of the community.

 - Respond to your information requests.

-- Periodically, as we are able, send you literature on United Way or invite you to events or information sessions that are aligned with your interests.
+- Communicate with you, like sending you literature on United Way or invite you to events or information sessions, about issues and events that may be aligned with your interests

-- Thank you and, with your consent, publicly recognize your financial or non-financial contributions.
+- With your consent, publicly recognize your financial or non-financial contributions.